CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 ## Version 0.0.3
+- Added an Autosmelt enchantment, blocks mined with a tool using this enchantment will have their normal drops smelted.
+Incompatible with Silk Touch
+- Added Deepslate Neudonite Ore and modified Neudonite spawn rate and range.
+(New range: -36 to 68)
+- Added configs for Neudonite Ore vein spawning & size
+- Removed handheld ender chest
+  - Moved to a new mod, "Handheld Utilities"
 - Increased the strength of Honey Infused Asphalt
 - Search bar added to Eunithice creative tab
 - Burn Core now works when used by a dispenser